Dolomites Alta Via 1 Complete11 Days & 10 Nights 4.6 Read 22 reviews

-With views to Monte Pelmo (3168m), an easier option follows a pleasant and peaceful track which then ascends to Rifugio Coldai (2132m).
+Follow the road for a short distance, until you reach the café/restaurant Piodi.
+Continue on a steep climb, with views to Monte Pelmo (3168m), an easier option follows a pleasant and peaceful track which then ascends to Rifugio Coldai (2132m).

 Rifugio Coldai has been run by the De Zordo family since 1968 and boasts stunning views over Civetta.
 Accommodation is in dormitories and there are two showers and toilets.

 A lovely stroll around Lago Coldai up to a small pass sets the scene for today.
 Drop down into the valley with views of Lago di Alleghe, before climbing up towards the days’ first major pass, the Forcella di Col Rean.

 The path to Rifugio Vazzoler (1714m) brings forcella after forcella (mountain passes), in another rewarding stage of the AV1 as you skirt by the Civetta massif.